Rizky Dwi Febrianto: Kalteng Putra

+Arema

-On 13 September 2020, he was signed for Arema to play in the 2020 Liga 1.
+On 13 September 2020, Rizky was signed for Arema to play in the 2020 Liga 1.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 On 5 September 2021, he made his league debut in a 1–1 draw against PSM Makassar.
 On 1 November 2021, he scored his first goal for the club, scoring from the free-kick in the 89th minute, final result, Arema win 2–1 over Madura United in the 2021–22 Liga 1.

+On 9 January 2022, Rizky scored the winning goal for the club, scoring a long range in a 1–0 win with Bhayangkara at Kompyang Sujana Stadium.
+On 1 February, Rizky provided an assist for Ridwan Tawainella in a 0–1 win over Persela Lamongan.
+On 24 March, he scored the opening goal for the club, scoring a free-kick in a 1–3 win over Persikabo 1973.
+During the 2021–22 season, he made 27 league appearances and scored 3 goals for Arema.

+He scored the opening goal in a pre-season tournament 2022 Indonesia President's Cup semi-final of second leg in a 2–1 win against PSIS Semarang.
+On aggregate, Arema won 4–1 and reach to the 2022 President's Cup final.
+He won his first trophy with the club in July 2022, making first leg and second leg appearances in the Indonesia President's Cup final against Borneo Samarinda.
+On 24 July, Rizky starting his match for the new season in a 0–3 lose over Borneo Samarinda, however, he had picked up his red card towards the end of the match, which saw him miss the next two matches.
+He is set to return for two away matches after serving his red card suspension.
+Rizky returned to the first team and playing the full 90 minute in for the side on 13 August, in a 1–2 win over Bali United.
+On 17 September, Rizky provided an assist for Irsyad Maulana in a 1–0 away win over Persik Kediri.
+Rizky scored his first goal of the 2023–23 season on 7 December, scored a penalty shoot-out in a 0–2 away win over Dewa United.

+On 19 March 2023, Rizky scored another penalty shoot-out in a 3–1 win over Persikabo 1973.
+On 1 April, Rizky scored the winning goal for the club against Persita Tangerang, successfully utilized the rebound ball from Aditya Harlan in the 88th minute.

 International career

-He made his international debut for Indonesia U-23 on 7 June 2019 against Thailand U-23 and he scoring against Philippines U-23 on 9 June 2019 at 2019 Merlion Cup.
+Rizky made his international debut for Indonesia U-23 on 7 June 2019 against Thailand U-23 and he scoring against Philippines U-23 on 9 June 2019 at 2019 Merlion Cup.

-He made his official international debut for Indonesia national team on 15 December 2021, against Vietnam in a 2020 AFF Championship at a second half replace Asnawi Mangkualam.
+Rizky made his official international debut for Indonesia national team on 15 December 2021, against Vietnam in a 2020 AFF Championship at a second half replace Asnawi Mangkualam.